AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * When the simple model chooses to "consult" the deep model, the deep model will generate actions instead of the simple model.

-  * Less risky than the original "Deep Play Time Maximization Model", but takes more time to implement.
+  * Less risky and learns faster than the original "Deep Play Time Maximization Model", but takes more time to implement.

   * Minimal implementation takes a minimum of 3 hours using DataPredict™.